sjfaz/blog/posts/about.md

 ## This Coding Life

 This is a blog about life working in the cloud on various tech projects.
-The Author is Shaun Farrell MSc Software Engineering, x4 AWS certified, currently working in the cloud as a Solution Architect.
+Written by Shaun Farrell MSc Software Engineering, x4 AWS certified, currently working in the cloud as a Solution Architect.